-4. Serves as the primary point of contact for communication with National Public Radio regarding submission of news pieces of national importance.
+4. Serves as the primary point of contact for communication with NPR regarding submission of news pieces of national importance.

 5. Produces, writes, edits, and serves as on-air talent for radio and TV public affairs programming which may include newscasts, features, call-in programs, talk shows and newsmagazines.

-10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the General Manager, KSMU and Ozarks Public Television.
+11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant General Manager, KSMU and Ozarks Public Television.

-The Director of News/Content Coordinator is supervised by the General Manager, KSMU and Ozarks Public Television and supervises the Senior News Producer Radio-TV and Student Training Coordinator, the Morning Edition Host/Senior News Producer, Senior Fine Arts Producer, student interns, and other part-time and student employees involved in on-air announcing and news.
+The Director of News/Content Coordinator is supervised by the Assistant General Manager, KSMU and Ozarks Public Television and supervises the the Morning Edition Host/Senior News Producer, Senior Fine Arts Producer, student interns, and other part-time and student employees involved in on-air announcing and news.

 OFFICE OF HUMAN RESOURCES

 Factor 1: Professional Knowledge, Skill, and Technical Mastery